The Empire Genomics Management Team

 Mr. Johnson holds a Bachelor of Science degree from Fisk University in Biology and holds an MBA in International Strategy from Manchester Business School - Manchester, England.

-A leader in the field of genomics, Dr. Nowak's research contributed directly to the Human Genome Project and microarray-based approaches to understanding heritable disorders and cancer.
-She is the Director of Science and Technology for the New York State Center of Excellence in Bioinformatics & Life Sciences.
-Among her major achievements, Norma has authored landmark papers describing the cloning of several heritable cancer disorders, including a form of Ataxia Telangiectasia (Nijmegen Breakage Syndrome).
-Her work on the Human Genome Project was published in the genome issue of Nature.
-She led and coordinated the three groups for the NCI extramural Cancer Chromosome Aberration Project.
-As part of this project, she developed BAC- based array CGH (Comparative Genomic Hybridization) a microarray-based method for identifying numerical differences in DNA between tumor and normal cells and cells from individuals with genetic disorders.
+Among her major achievements, Dr. Nowak has authored landmark papers describing the cloning of several heritable cancer disorders, including a form of Ataxia Telangiectasia (Nijmegen Breakage Syndrome).
+Her work on the Human Genome Project was published in the 2001 landmark genome issue of Nature describing the sequencing of the human genome.
+Dr. Nowak led and coordinated the three groups for the NCI extramural Cancer Chromosome Aberration Project.
+As part of this project, Dr. Nowak also developed BAC based array CGH (Comparative Genomic Hybridization), a microarray-based method for identifying numerical differences in DNA between tumor and normal cells and cells from individuals with genetic disorders, including autism and other developmental disorders.
 The results of this work were published in Nature Genetics.

-Dr. Nowak, who has received more than $4 million in research grants from the National Institutes of Health and various foundations, has authored or co-authored greater than 100 research articles in leading scientific journals and has served as an associate editor of Physiological Genomics.
-She recently joined the editorial board of Cytogenetics and Genome Research as an Associate Editor.
+Dr. Nowak's efforts were instrumental in obtaining more than $70 million in funding for research and infrastructure and she has authored or co-authored 145 research articles in leading scientific journals.
+She also has served on the editorial board of Cytogenetics and Genome Research as well as an Associate Editor of Physiological Genomics.
+Read her full bio.

 Dr. Rushton is responsible for the management of the day-to-day operations of the clinical and manufacturing labs at Empire Genomics.
 His wide breadth of industry experience includes commercialization, regulatory compliance and project management.
 Since joining Empire Genomics in 2015, Dr. Rushton has successfully led the operations of the clinical and manufacturing aspects of the business.
 He has been instrumental in managing test development and improving customer experience.